 Does paying subscriptions build business credit?

-Subscription payments can be a low-risk way to help a small business establish creditworthiness, provided they are reported to major business credit bureaus.
-They are a type of tradeline, and tradelines that are paid on time can help establish business credit.
+Subscription payments can be a straightforward way to help build a business credit history, provided they are reported to major business credit bureaus.
+Accounts that report to business credit are called tradelines, and tradelines paid on time can help establish business credit.

-Over time they can provide a steady and reliable credit reference.
-Unlike a small business loan or line of credit that you may use from time to time, you probably pay subscription fees each month, and if those appear on your credit reports, they help keep your credit history active.
+Unlike a small business loan or line of credit that you may use from time to time, you probably pay subscription fees each month, and if they appear on your credit reports, they can help keep your credit history active.

 How subscriptions impact business credit

 A tradeline is an account listed on your credit report.
-It includes details like the account type, credit limit, current balance, and payment history.
+Depending on how the company reports it, it may include details like the account type, credit limit, current balance, and payment history.

-When you establish credit with a supplier or vendor and make timely payments, this positive payment history gets reported to your business credit report.
+When you make regular payments, this positive payment history gets reported to the business credit reports.
 Since payment history is the most important factor on business credit, these accounts can contribute a credit reference with on-time payments.

 Types of subscriptions that may impact business credit

-Subscriptions are sometimes referred to as “tier one” tradelines as they are among the easiest to get.
-If you are in the process of establishing credit, they can be very helpful.
+Subscriptions are sometimes referred to as "tier one" tradelines as they are among the easiest to get.
+If you are in the process of establishing credit, or trying to add additional tradelines to further build your credit history, they can be helpful.
 However, not all subscriptions are reported to business credit so you may need to actively seek out those that do.

-Nav Prime offers a tradeline submitted monthly to the major business credit reporting agencies to help you build and maintain a strong business credit history.
+Nav Prime offers up to two tradelines submitted monthly to the major business credit reporting agencies to help you build and maintain a strong business credit history.1

 Start your business credit journey